mattermost/docs/source/administration/migrating.rst

 2. Upgrade your SOURCE Mattermost server to the latest major build version
     1. See `Mattermost Upgrade Guide <upgrade.html>`_
 3. Install the latest major build of Mattermost server as your DESTINATION
     1. See docs.mattermost.com for install guides.
 Make sure your new instance is properly configured and tested.
-The database type and version of SOURCE and DESTINATION deployments need to match.
+The database type (MySQL or PostgreSQL) and version of SOURCE and DESTINATION deployments need to match.
     2. Stop the DESTINATION server using `sudo stop mattermost`, then backup the database and `config.json` file.
 4. Migrate database from SOURCE to DESTINATION
     1. Backup the database from the SOURCE Mattermost server and restore it in place of the database to which the DESTINATION server is connected